Optimize LaTeX PDF Output for Kindle

 Kindle Paperwhite “Unable to Open Item”

-“Unable to Open Item” error, suggesting I re-download the books from Amazon.
-I tried transferring the files again and again, but it didnt’ help.
-Some of the books were mobi files while others were “AZW` (which I got from אינדיבוק) and all of them opened fine on my computer.
+Recently, I tried transferring some new ebooks to my Kindle Paperwhite (first generation).
+The books were listed properly.
+However, when I tried to open them, I got the “Unable to Open Item” error, suggesting that I re-download the books from Amazon.
+I tried transferring the files again and again, but it didn’t help.
+Some of the books were mobi files, while others were AZW (which I got from אינדיבוק), and all of them opened fine on my computer.

-Finally, I followed an advice from a comment in the KindledFans blog, and converted the files to AZW3 (the original comment suggested mobi but AZW3 works better with Hebrew).
-After converting, I moved the files to my Kindle and they opened just fine.
+Finally, I followed advice from a comment on the KindledFans blog and converted the files to AZW3 (the original comment suggested mobi, but AZW3 works better with Hebrew).
+After converting, I moved the files to my Kindle, and they opened just fine.

-I’m an avid Kindle user for more than a year.
-However once in a while, I come across something like this when I shopping for a new book:
+I’m an avid Kindle user and have been for more than a year.
+However, once in a while, I come across something like this when I’m shopping for a new book:

-As you can see, Amazon sells Kindle edition for higher price than a paperback.
-This book of course isn’t the only example for this ridiculous pricing method, and if one browses the Kindle store he will surely find more.
+As you can see, Amazon sells the Kindle edition for a higher price than a paperback.
+This book, of course, isn’t the only example of this ridiculous pricing method, and if one browses the Kindle store, he will surely find more.

 This really upsets me, as there is no honest reason to price an electronic edition higher than a real dead-tree paper edition.
-In both cases, the author and the publisher get their royalities and share of the profits.
-But the Kindle editions doesn’t have many related expenses, like storage, transportation (from the publisher to Amazon), and above all printing costs.
+In both cases, the author and the publisher get their royalties and share of the profits.
+But Kindle editions don’t have many related expenses, like storage, transportation (from the publisher to Amazon), and above all, printing costs.

 I don’t know who is to blame for this absurd thing, Amazon or the publisher (or even both).
-But the few things I know are that this bad for everyone, the customer because he pays more and Amazon/publisher as in the long run, this encourages piracy as the customer feels he’s being unfairly treated thus he will be more willing to play an unfair game as well.
+But the few things I know are that this is bad for everyone: the customer, because he pays more, and Amazon/the publisher, as in the long run, this encourages piracy, because the customer feels he’s being unfairly treated, and thus he will be more willing to play an unfair game as well.

 Eject Your Kindle and Reconnect under Linux

 I am Your User suggested a method to eject your Kindle in Linux.
 While his method works, you don’t need to specify the partition number.
-E.g.
+For example:

 $ sudo eject /dev/sdd